decodrtechnologies/Data-Science/Cryotherapy Analysis/readme.md

 ## License:

-The E Coli dataset used in the problem is available open-source on Kaggle and the license is obtained from UCI Machine Learning Repository available at this [link](https://creativecommons.org/publicdomain/zero/1.0/)
+The Cryotherapy dataset used in the problem is available open-source on Kaggle and the license is obtained from UCI Machine Learning Repository available at this [link](https://creativecommons.org/publicdomain/zero/1.0/)